Hamamelidaceae

 Hamamelidaceae, commonly referred to as the witch-hazel family, is a family of flowering plants in the order Saxifragales.
 The clade consists of shrubs and small trees positioned within the woody clade of the core Saxifragales.
 An earlier system, the Cronquist system, recognized Hamamelidaceae in the Hamamelidales order.

 Description

-The Hamamelidaceae are distinguishable from other families in the Saxifragales due to the range of floral characteristics that are generally uniform though all genera.
+The Hamamelidaceae are distinguishable from other families in the Saxifragales due to the range of floral characteristics that are generally uniform through all genera.
 Uniform characteristics include stipules borne on stems with leaves often 2-ranked.
 Genera usually have a two carpel gynoecium, although some species show variation.
 Other characteristics include a multicellular stigma, with shallow papillae or ridges.

 Anthers

-Anther structure and the modes of opening are considered to be one of the most important features in the systematics and evolution of hamamelids.
+Anther structure and the modes of opening are considered to be one of the most important features in the systematics and evolution of Hamamelids.
 The anthers in Hamamelids are on average shorter than in other families in the Saxifragales.
 The anther valve openings are unique pleismorphic features that contrast with the simple longitudinal slits of the anthers in the upper Hamamelidae where the pollen is predominantly wind-driven.

 The three types of anthers found in the Hamamelidaceae are: